FintechLabZ/SHRK-RoadMap/White Paper.md

 In this phase we will also build
-Hedge Fund Management for private investors that want to establish shares in Shark Capital
+Hedge Fund Management for private investors that want to establish shares in Shark Capital Global Company

-$SHRK will swim through the wallets on exchanges and wallets of the wealthy *
+$SHRK will swim through the wallets on exchanges and wallets of the wealthiest.

         ,|
       / ;